ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

     };
 ```

 The first line is the important one:

 ```C++
 OUT *b=this->getWriteBuffer();
 ```

 We get a pointer to be able to write in the output FIFO.
-This pointer has the datatype OUT coming from the template so can be anything. **Those functions (`getWriteBuffer` and/or `getReadBuffer`)  must always be used even if the node is doing nothing because FIFOs are only updated when those functions are used.**
+This pointer has the datatype OUT coming from the template so can be anything.

+**Those functions (`getWriteBuffer` and/or `getReadBuffer`)  must always be used even if the node is doing nothing because FIFOs are only updated when those functions are used.**

+So for each IO, the corresponding function must be called even if nothing is read or written on this IO.
+Of course, in a synchronous mode it would not make sense to do nothing with an IO.
+But, sometimes, for debug, it can be interesting to have nodes like a `NullSink` that would just consume everything but do nothing.

 The code in the loop is casting an `int` (the loop index) into the `OUT` datatype.
 If it is not possible it won't typecheck and build.